zackmdavis/Less_Wrong_Drafts/conversation_with_metz_vassar_taylor_davis.md

 **CM**: I think it's implied by what he just said.
 It's a different way of looking at the world.
 I look at the world through the lens of someone who works for _The New York Times_.
 I value _The New York Times_.
 You look at the world through a different lens.

 **MV**: To be clear, I look through the lens that _The New York Times_ did at the time we're talking about, 2008.
-To be clear, the New York Times has unambiguously changed the lens that it looks at the world in, in the intervening time.
+To be clear, the New York Times has unambiguously changed the lens that it looks at the world in the intervening time.

 **CM**: Explain that to me.